Bodybuilding: Clean bulking

 The attempt to increase muscle mass in one's body without any gain in fat is called clean bulking.
 Competitive bodybuilders focus their efforts to achieve a peak appearance during a brief "competition season".
 Clean bulking takes longer and is a more refined approach to achieving the body fat and muscle mass percentage a person is looking for.
 A common tactic for keeping fat low and muscle mass high is to have higher calorie and lower calorie days to maintain a balance between gain and loss.
 Many clean bulk diets start off with a moderate amount of carbs, moderate amount of protein, and a low amount of fats.
 To maintain a clean bulk, it is important to reach calorie goals every day.
 Macronutrient goals (carbs, fats, and proteins) will be different for each person, but it is ideal to get as close as possible.

 Dirty bulking

-"Dirty bulking" is the process of eating at a massive caloric surplus without trying to figure out the exact amount of ingested macronutrients.
-Weightlifters who attempt to gain mass quickly with no aesthetic concerns often choose to use the this method.
+"Dirty bulking" is the process of eating at a massive caloric surplus without trying to figure out the exact amount of ingested macronutrients, often down with junk food such as burgers and fries.
+Weightlifters who attempt to gain mass quickly with no aesthetic concerns often choose to do this.
+"Dirty bulking" is often favored by bodybuilders in the off-season who are looking to rapidly increase size and strength without worrying about fat gain.
+While it can lead to quick weight gain and increased muscle mass due to the abundance of calories, it also typically results in a significant increase in body fat.
+This means a more aggressive cutting phase is usually required afterward to shed the excess fat, which can be physically and mentally taxing.
+Additionally, consuming large amounts of processed foods high in sugar and unhealthy fats can negatively impact cardiovascular health and insulin sensitivity over time.
+Despite these risks, some lifters find dirty bulking psychologically easier, as it removes the pressure of strict meal planning and food tracking.